deepumandal/FIT_MEAL/README.md

 ___________________________________________________________________

-N Namarta:
+N Namrata:

-Myself N Namarta, This is my second collaborative team project at Masai school.
+I N Namrata, This is my second collaborative team project at Masai school.
 I’m going to tell you my contribution in this project.

 Here’s my LinkedIn profile:- https://www.linkedin.com/in/n-namrata-990059140